loadmill/loadmill-node/README.md

 const result = await loadmill.runAllExecutableTestSuites(
     {
         additionalDescription: "description to add", //optional - added at the end of the test suite description.
-        labels: ["label1", "label2"] //optional - run flows that are assigned to specific label/s
+        labels: ["label1", "label2"], //optional - run flows that are assigned to specific label/s
-    }
+        parallel: true //optional if true will run all suites in parallel },
     { "parameterKey": "overrided value" }, //optional
     { verbose: true } // optional
 )